Here's what to expect from your first session

 Now You Have Completed The First Appointment What Will The Follow Up Entail?

 After the first appointment, your Therapist will have a treatment plan in action.
-They will start with a quick chat to determine how you have been doing since the previous appointment.
-They will then complete a condensed assessment to monitor your progress.
+We will start with a quick chat to determine how you have been doing since the previous appointment.
+We will then complete a condensed assessment to monitor your progress.
 The remainder of the session will be then focussed on the ongoing treatment.

 How Many Appointments Do You Need To Attend?